-Manoj A. Thomas is an Associate Professor in the Department of Information Systems at Virginia Commonwealth University and the President of TWB.
+Manoj A. Thomas is an Associate Professor in the Discipline of Business Information Systems at University of Sydney and the President of TWB.
 Manoj brings to TWB his global experience as a supervising Information Systems (IS) professor and advocate of social change.
 His research interests are emerging technologies, data science, and social computing.
 His recent research targets the development and evaluation of Information and Communication Technologies (ICT) in areas of public health and education.
-In 2018 he was selected as a Visiting Research Fellow at the Harris Manchester College, Oxford University, UK, where he will work over summer.
+In 2018 he was selected as a Visiting Research Fellow at the Harris Manchester College, Oxford University, UK, where he worked and conducted research over the summer.

 Jennifer received her Bachelors of Science and Masters of Accountancy from Brigham Young University.
 She holds a current CPA licence in both Pennsylvania and Utah.
 She began her career with KPMG in Salt Lake City, and currently works for small accounting firm in Thorndale, Pennsylvania.
 In the past Jennifer has served on the Board of Directors for the Coatesville Area Public Library.
 Jen brings her passion for community service and her accounting skills to TWB, guiding the teams tax, accounting and auditing needs.

 Debra is board certified in Emergency Medicine and practiced first as a nurse then as an emergency medicine doctor for 34 years in the USA.
 As a 25-year member and Senior Editor of the Wilderness Medical Society she has worked in austere environments, respecting and understanding the challenges her colleagues face in low-resource countries.
 She is a founding member, the medical advisor and the secretary/treasurer of TWB.
 Using her experience in emergency and wilderness medicine she guides the team in medical dialogue, outreach and marketing.